steveiliop56/tinyauth-docs/docs/guides/nginx-proxy-manager.md

 Make sure that block common exploits is disabled.
 If it is enabled nginx will not allow URLs in the query parameters which is required for Tinyauth to function.
 :::

-Now we need to configure our protected hosts, in this case it is Mginx.
+Now we need to configure our protected hosts, in this case it is Nginx.
 For the Details tab we will fill it as we did with Tinyauth which looks like this:

 <img src="/screenshots/npm-nginx.png" alt="Nginx Proxy Manager Nginx host" width="512" />